 For those of you that are new to the spiritual world, you may be dubious of the language you hear.
-I sure was at my first seminar, but in time, the language of love becomes as translucent as water.
-In the spirit of the new week, below is a collection of some commonly used nomenclature one may hear in the circle of spiritual junkies.
+I sure was at my first seminar, but in time, the expression of love becomes as translucent as water.
+In the spirit of the new week, below is a collection of some commonly used nomenclature, one may hear in the circle of spiritual junkies.

 Consciousness – Being receptive of our emotions, thoughts, feelings, the world around us, but most importantly, the feelings and emotions of others.